 Do you have a pile of things you tried to sell on Facebook, Craiglist, Ebay, etc. but they are STILL sitting around your house?

 Stop worrying about the $20 (or even $200) you could make and take it as a deduction on your taxes while enjoying the extra breathing room in your home (and one less to-do on your list).

 NOTE: This is how I evaluate whether I should sell something or donate it.

 23. Anything you wouldn’t bring along if you moved!

 Last, but not least, if there is anything in your home you wouldn’t be willing to pack up, move, and unpack in a new home… it needs to go!

-This is one of the questions I regularly ask myself when I’m debating whether to save or purge… if I’m not willing to move it, I need to purge it!
+This is one of the questions I regularly ask myself when I’m debating whether to save or purge… if I’m not willing to move it, I know I can live without it.

-I know there are many more things I could add to this list, but I think this list of 20 should keep you busy for a bit!
+There are many more categories I could add to this list, but I think this should keep you busy for a bit!

-Grab a bag, grab a box, and get started today!
+Grab a bag or a box and get started today!